Perarasu-cloud/double-wishbone-suspension-system/README.md

 ## 🔧 3D CAD Design

-The complete double wishbone suspension system was designed and assembled using SOLIDWORKS.
+The complete suspension system was designed and assembled using SOLIDWORKS.

-The main components considered in the design include:
+The major components considered in the design include:

 - Upper Control Arm
 - Lower Control Arm